cotect/covid-local-api/README.md

 ## Client libraries

-Want to use the API directly in Python, JavaScript, etc?
+Want to use the API directly in your code?
+We will soon publish client libraries for Python and Javascript.
+If you use another language, please get in touch (johannes.rieke@gmail.com).
 Our API is based on the OpenAPI standard, so we can create client libraries quickly.
-Please get in touch and tell us which language you need (johannes.rieke@gmail.com)!
-We will soon publish some examples.

 ## Running the API locally